'It's as sassy as Bunty!' - This Time with Alan Partridge is back!Apr 22 | 5 min read

 - Jed Mercurio

-Line of Duty writer and showrunner, Jed Mercurio, says: "We're honoured that Kelly Macdonald will join Martin, Vicky and Adrian in series six of Line Of Duty.
+Line of Duty writer and showrunner Jed Mercurio, said at the time of her casting announcement: "We're honoured that Kelly Macdonald will join Martin, Vicky and Adrian in series six of Line Of Duty.
 DCI Joanne Davidson will prove the most enigmatic adversary AC-12 have ever faced."

 What will happen in series 6?

-We know that ACC Derek Hilton was the second, and series 5 named legal counsel Gill Biggeloe as the third, so we're expecting to see AC-12 searching for the fourth and final corrupt official in series 6.
+We know that ACC Derek Hilton was the second part of H, and series 5 named legal counsel Gill Biggeloe as the third, so we're expecting to see AC-12 searching for the fourth and final corrupt official in series 6.